 Hope you have lovely books as presents!
 Pixabay image

-Love this clock.
+Love reading in both formats!
 Pixabay image.